Caproni Ca.135: Hungary

 A Ca.135 Bis of the Hungarian Air Force in 1942.

-The Magyar Királyi Honvéd Légierő (MKHL; the Royal Hungarian Air Force) ordered Ca.135s which were delivered in 1940 and 1942 in two series of 36 rsp.
+The Magyar Királyi Honvéd Légierő (MKHL; the Royal Hungarian Air Force) ordered Ca.135s which were delivered in 1940 and 1942 in two series of 36 resp.
 31 (originally 32, but one plane was lost on the delivery flight) planes.
 Also a licence production of aircraft and engines was considered.

 The Hungarians operated a total of 67 Ca.135bis with some success against the Soviet Union on the Eastern Front in 1941 and 1942, once Hungary had committed its forces in that sector during World War II.

 These aircraft constituted almost the entire Hungarian heavy bomber force.
 They were ordered after Hungarians returned 33 out of 36 Caproni Ca.310s acquired between May and September 1939.
 Because of an Italian credit for 300 million lire and the impossibility of acquiring modern German aircraft, the Hungarian Air Force acquired the new, more powerful, Ca.135bis.
 They were ordered in Dec 1939.

 After that "deal" the first charge was delivered in May/June 1940, the second one in May 1942 (from a second order submitted in July 1941).

 Regia Aeronautica had rejected the Ca.135s on account of its technical shortcomings and the aircraft had been taken off production.
 But in Hungarian service this bomber proved quite satisfactory.

 When Hungary declared war on the Soviet Union in June 1941, the Hungarian Air Force was almost entirely equipped with Italian aircraft.
 The bombers had their baptism of fire on 27 June 1941, the day Hungary declared war.
 That day, 1st Lt Istvan Szakonyi, in his Ca.135 from the 4/III Bomber Group, managed to destroy an important bridge with a 'trial drop' of two bombs.

 The Ca.135s equipped the 3./III Group of 3rd Bomber Wing, based in Debrecen, a bomber unit of the Hungarian air formation commanded by Lt Col Béla Orosz, that had been tasked to provide air support to the Hungarian Rapid Corps, subordinated to the German 17th Army.